PaulTomchik/SettingUpSpark/Setting-Up-A-VirtualBox-Spark-Cluster.md

   2. `sudo ./ConfigureSlave2.sh`
   3. `sudo halt -p`

 ##The Spark cluster should now be good to go!

 9. Fire up all three virtual machines.
+10. Run `start-all` on the master to start up the cluster.
+11. Run `stop-all` to shut it down.